department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Veteran Health Identification Card (VHIC).
 Note that "Veteran" is singular.
 See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

+Veteran-Owned Small Business (VSOB): See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

 Veterans Affairs: Note there's no apostrophe on Veterans.
 See the entries "VA" and "Department of Veterans Affairs."

 Veterans Benefits Administration (VBA).
 Note that "Benefits" is plural.
 See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.